 However, you’ll obviously have much more control over an in-house team.

-In this post, I’ll go over all the components of an effective SEO team so that you know whether you have all the areas covered.
+In this post, we’ll go over all the components of an effective SEO team so that you know whether you have all the areas covered.

 Keep in mind, there’s no perfect structure for an SEO team.
 One person could cover one or several of these components.